 So the falcon flies the nest and triumphantly comes home where his valiant and true wife greets him with a “tzarskaya kovrizhka” – a royal honey cake, about 1,5 – 2 meters (5 – 6 ft) in diameter decorated with his crest.
 This is the earliest recorded mention of this cake, and even that is uncertain, since “The Tale of Igor’s Campaign” quoted above (translation is © 1992 J. A. V. Haney and Eric Dahl), an epic poem by an unknown author, appeared two hundred years later.
 Most of it is, understandably, a legend, but kovrizhka has remained a favorite to this day.

 With all its venerable reputation, it is surprisingly easy to make.
 There are many different variations, but the basic cake is simply a combination of honey and flour, with whatever else you want to add to make it interesting.
-I put my own tropical twist on it by substituting agave for honey, flavoring the batter with a combination of coffee and cocoa powder, and topping the cake with shredded coconut.
+I put my own tropical twist on it by substituting agave for honey, flavoring the batter with a combination of espresso and cocoa powder, and topping the cake with shredded coconut.
 Since I also used whole wheat instead of white flour, I thought that baking powder would help it rise a little.

-You whisk agave or honey with coffee until it foams, then add unsweetened cocoa powder and whisk some more.
+You whisk agave or honey with espresso until it foams, then add unsweetened cocoa powder and whisk some more.
 Then you gradually add the flour and baking powder and mix it all together.
 That’s all there is to it!

 A real kovrizhka, royal or not, still should be round, so you’ll need a round cake pan.
 Even round bread in Russia was called kovriga, and in a bakery, you would ask to cut a half-a-kovriga of rye and a quarter-a-kovriga of pumpernickel, for example.
 Huge kovrizhkas were baked and sold by piece, always cut as wedges.
 I didn’t, of course, make one of those monsters.
 I simply used a pie form and baked it first for ten minutes, then sprinkled shredded coconut on top, and baked for twenty more minutes.